Learning Outcomes

 SQE1 Syllabus

-- The distinction between leases granted before 1 January 1996 ('old leases') and those granted on or after that date ('new leases').
+- The distinction between the “old rules” for leases granted before 1 January 1996 and the “new rules” for those granted on or after that date, with particular focus on the legal consequences of this division.

-- The concepts of privity of contract and privity of estate in the context of old leases.
+- The workings of privity of contract and privity of estate as they apply to original parties, assignees, subtenants, and assignees of the reversion.

-- The continuing liability of the original tenant after assignment under an old lease.
+- The ongoing liability of the original tenant following assignment under an old lease, and how this differs fundamentally from the regime under LT(C)A 1995.

 Test Your Knowledge